My Review of the Budget Slimming Ooma VOIP System

 - call waiting

-- a new number (you can also port old numbers if you choose, but it costs $39.99)
+- a new number (you can also port old numbers if you choose, for $39.95)

 Ooma Premier Service Option

 Additionally, you can purchase enhanced services for your Ooma unit.
 I haven’t done this and I’m really happy with the basic bundle, but should I need a second line (perhaps for a home business,) it seems to be a great deal.
-Ooma Premier costs $9.99/mo. or $119.99/year, which gets you:
+Ooma Premier costs $9.99/month, which gets you:

 When the Ooma first arrived, I was a little intimidated.
 There was a 50+ page (mostly text) instruction manual.
+Luckily, there was also a little picture tutorial.
 When it comes down to it, there can be different set-ups based on how your phone and internet lines are wired.
 For most people, the set-up is going to be very easy:

-- Run a wire from your modem to your Ooma.
+- Run an ethernet wire from your router to your Ooma.

 - Run a phone wire from your Ooma to your landline phone.